Frequently Asked Questions

-A: The major exhibits will change roughly every four to six months.
+A: Exhibits change roughly every three to six months.

-Q: How do I register for workshops and lectures?
+Q: How do I register for Iris Nights lectures?

-Q: I registered online for one of your IRIS Nights lectures but the tickets were never sent to my email account?
+Q: I registered online for one of your Iris Nights lectures, but the tickets were never sent to my email account.
+What should I do?

 A: If you receive a web page confirmation after registering for a lecture online but do not receive an email confirmation, your ticket(s) have most likely been reserved.
 Please feel free to contact us if you would like to ensure that your name is on the list of registrants for the event you signed up for.
 If your name appears on the registrants list, you are also allowed to provide your name to a staff member at the front desk on the day of the lecture rather than bring in a printed ticket.

-Q: Am I able to attend an IRIS Nights lecture if it has already been sold out online?
+Q: Am I able to attend an upcoming Iris Nights lecture if tickets for the event are no longer available online?

 A: Yes.
-Our lectures are very popular and sell out very quickly.
-However a standby option is available for those who would like to attend lectures that have sold out.
-We recommend that standby guests arrive at the Space between 5:30-6pm on the evening of the lecture.
-We suggest that those who wish to be placed on the standby list arrive between 5:30-6pm on the day of the lecture.
+A standby option is available for those who would like to attend upcoming lectures in which online tickets are no longer available.
+Our standby list opens at 5pm at Skylight Studios on the day of the lecture.
 It has been our experience that we are able to accommodate most standbys for each lecture.

 A: The Space was designed by DMJM, a subsidiary of AECOM.
 Any questions about the choices made in the Space can be answered by project architect Ramesh Laridjani.
 Ramesh can be reached at firstname.lastname@example.org.